 12.8 The Customer’s Order will be fulfilled by the delivery date set out in the Dispatch Notification or, if no delivery date is specified, then within a reasonable time of the date of the Dispatch Notification.

 12.9 The Company will deliver the Goods ordered by the Customer to the address the Customer gives the Company for delivery when the Customer places its Order.
 It is the Customer’s responsibility to ensure that the delivery address is accurate and complete; the Customer must also ensure that there will be somebody to sign for and take delivery of the Goods upon delivery.

-12.11 The cost of delivery will be included in the Contract price unless otherwise specified by the Company in writing.
+12.11 The cost of delivery will NOT be included in the Contract price unless otherwise specified by the Company in writing.

 12.12 The Customer may be required to pay extra for delivery to certain destinations and it might not be possible for the Company to deliver to some locations.
 If the Company is unable to deliver to the Customer’s location the Company will notify the Customer of this by email and invite the Customer to choose a different delivery location; if the Customer is unable or unwilling to do this, the Company reserves the right to cancel the Customer’s Order and refund the Customer’s payment.